Malcolm Cammeron

 The Bulldozer and the Movement: The Gadsden Freedom Struggle in the Age of Urban Renewal

 Malcolm Cammeron is a doctoral candidate in the department of History at the University of Virginia.
-Malcolm's dissertation is entitled “The Bulldozer and the Movement: The Gadsden Freedom Struggle in the Age of Urban Renewal.”
-Following World War II, southern cities utilized federal programs to undertake ambitious planning and development initiatives.
-These projects aimed to fuel the region’s growth, modernization, and fortify Jim Crow.
-His dissertation uses a case study of Gadsden, Alabama to examine how contestation over changing urban environments informed Black freedom struggles.
+Malcolm's dissertation explores the intersections of urban planning, urban and environmental equalities, and social movements in the U.S. South.
+Following World War II, many southern cities undertook ambitious planning and development initiatives to fuel the region’s growth, drive modernization, and fortify Jim Crow.
+His dissertation is a case study that examines how contestation over changing urban environments informed the local Black freedom struggle.

 University of Virginia